RescueMei/BC250-DXEv3-Core-Unlock/README.md

 stored mask byte; the live SMN register is never compared, because the core presence mask persists across warm resets and may hold a mask the driver applied on a previous boot.
-If the stored mask and its CRC do not match (or no valid record exists), a one-shot cold boot captures the clean factory mask.
+If the stored mask and its CRC do not match (or no valid record exists), a one-shot cold boot is triggered to capture a clean factory core mask.
 The desired mask is the stored factory mask when disabled, `0xFF` when enabled, or the per-core custom mask when it is a valid CCX0/CCX1 configuration (an invalid custom mask falls back to `DISABLED` and the factory